 - For a project is possible to define which members roles are authorized to effectively merge the source branch of the merge request info the target branch of the Merge Request.
 The list of members who can approve can be different from the list of members who can merge.

-Appendix.X.1.3 Making a project publicly available
+D.1.3 Making a project publicly available

 Making a Forge project publicly available, i.e., accessible even by the users who don’t have a Forge account, can easily be done via the repository mirroring feature.
 More specifically, on the same or on a different GitLab instance it is possible to create a public repository which mirrors/reflects an internal repository.
 The mirroring can be set up to be unidirectional, e.g., only the changes applied to the protected branches of the internal repository are mirrored on the branches of the public repository, while the changes applied to the protected branches of the public repository are not reflected back on the branches of the internal repository.
 Furthermore, for a higher security and to ensure that the internal repository is and remains the unique source of truth, the public repository can be set in such a way that no user, member of anonymous user, can make changes on the protected branches of the public repository.